EGA-archive/QC/README.md

 ```bash
 multiqc . -e picard -e qualimap -c multiqc_config.yaml
 ```
+You're done!
+Check the results in the `multiqc_report.html` file.
 ## Benchmarking on other file types

 We know the test file is relatively small, so we also evaluated the pipeline on: